Jpe230/SonicPad-Debian/README.md

 >**Please use KlipperScreen to turn off the Pad, then press the side-button to cut the power.**
 --------------------------

-if you are planning in compiling, or measuring resonance with Klipper, please install the following packages:
+if you are planning on compiling, or measuring resonance with Klipper, please install the following packages:
 ```
 sudo apt install binutils-arm-none-eabi libnewlib-arm-none-eabi libstdc++-arm-none-eabi-newlib gcc-arm-none-eabi
 ```